FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 As these things were ready I wanted to next build up the CI/CD pipeline for the blog and homepage in Azure Devops.

+I choose an Azure App Service for my blog because a blob storage _must_ have a subdomain and I want it to be available via `http://offering.solutions/` without subdomains and a blob storage is case sensitive which is bad for getting recognized by search engines, so I went for an app service instead but

 ## Preparing the cdn

 In the CDN I did a new container called `$web` where I would upload all the files.